Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale: Conclusion

 \section{Conclusion}

-LLMs open exciting opportunities for extracting insights from text at scale.
-In this paper, we applied LLMs for the practical task of analyzing a corpus of scholarly documents from a given perspective.
-More specifically, we extracted research challenges from the CHI 2023 proceedings.
-To this end, we iteratively designed prompts and critically evaluated the resulting research challenges, finding that the complement of ChatGPT and \mbox{GPT-4} makes an excellent means for analyzing a text corpus from a given perspective.
-Because this process of question answering over a corpus could be repeated from many different perspectives, we specifically focused on the cost-efficiency of the approach.
+In this paper, we presented an approach that uses large language models to identify key research challenges in the field of HCI.
+Specifically, we applied ChatGPT (GPT-3.5 and GPT-4) to extract statements from the 2023 CHI proceedings.
+The identified challenges are visualized in an interactive map that provides an overview of the current state of HCI research.
+This study demonstrates the potential of LLMs to mine insights from extensive text corpora and offers a methodology that supports both HCI research and broader academic inquiry.
+Our approach provides a way for researchers to better understand the focus of a research community and track how it evolves over time.
+The proposed two-step process proved to be both efficient and cost-effective.

+While LLMs offer exciting opportunities for analyzing new data sources and extracting insights at scale, our approach is not intended to replace qualitative analysis.
+We used BERTopic, a method for qualitative and iterative topic exploration, to analyze the research challenges identified.
+Rather than supplanting qualitative methods, our approach enhances the ability to explore data sources that are infeasible to analyze manually.

+The field of LLMs is evolving rapidly.
+Since completing our study, fine-tuned variants of open-source models have become available via APIs from providers such as Amazon Bedrock, Microsoft Azure, and Huggingface.
+Given the trend toward closed-source generative models, API-based research is likely to become the norm \citep{2304.13712.pdf}.
+These APIs offer a flexible and scalable approach to data analysis and may make LLM-based scientific discovery a standard practice.
+In our study, we applied LLMs to analyze a corpus of scholarly documents from the CHI 2023 proceedings with the goal of discovering research challenges.
+Through iterative prompt design and careful evaluation, we found that combining ChatGPT's GPT-3.5 and GPT-4 models provides an effective means of qualitatively analyzing a text corpus from a specific perspective.
+This method of insight mining can be repeated for various perspectives, and the two-step process is cost-efficient.

-There is a need for evaluating LLMs on practical tasks, such as ours, to educate researchers and industry practitioners on the true capabilities of LLMs.
-Underestimation of the true performance and capabilities of large language models hinders their adoption in research.
-We recommend researchers to apply our approach for deriving insights from textual data at scale.
+Evaluating LLMs on practical tasks, such as ours, is important to inform researchers and practitioners about the LLMs' true capabilities.
+Misjudging the performance of LLMs can hinder their adoption in research.
+We encourage researchers to apply our approach to derive insights from textual data at scale.